 General Rule: Three Years to File

-For most personal injury claims in Montana—including those involving emotional distress after a car accident or other traumatic event—you have three years from the date of the injury to file a lawsuit in court.
+For most personal injury claims settlement in Montana—including those involving emotional distress after a car accident or other traumatic event—you have three years from the date of the injury to file a lawsuit in court.
 This time frame applies to cases based on negligence, such as car accidents, slip-and-fall incidents, or other situations where another party’s actions caused your harm.

 Discovery Rule Exception